raewtf/raewtf.github.io/_posts/2024-05-15-first-in-line-manual.md

 Arcade Mode is the basic gameplay mode in *First in...
 Line?*.

-In this mode, you have a maximum of three Misses per round before you lose the game.
-A Miss is added to your total whenever you press an incorrect button.
-When you make it through a round successfully, your Miss total is reset for the next round.
+In this mode, you have a maximum of three Misses per act before you lose.
+A Miss is added to your total whenever you make an incorrect input.
+If you make it through successfully, your Miss total is reset for the next act.

-## Multi Mode

-Multi Mode is a variant of Arcade Mode, adjusted to best optimize pass and *"play"* local multiplayer with 2 people.

-Multi Mode plays similarly to Arcade Mode.
-However, two players take turns completing rounds, back and forth.
-Each player will get an attempt at the same line before the game progresses.
-The last player to get caned off-stage is the winner!

-> ⚠️ *Scores are not saved or submitted to on-line leaderboards in Multi Mode.*

 ## One-Shot Mode

-> 💡 *This Mode is only unlocked after playing Arcade Mode ten times in total.*
+> 💡 *This Mode is only unlocked after playing Arcade Mode five times in total.*

 One-Shot Mode plays similarly to Arcade Mode, with a couple key differences.
 Hints are not allowed in this mode, and — crucially — you're only permitted one miss before losing in this mode.
 This is the ultimate test of your back-up acting skills!
 See how far you can go without making a single mistake.

+## Timed Mode

+> 💡 *This Mode is only unlocked after playing Arcade Mode ten times in total.*

+Timed Mode essentially plays just like Arcade Mode, but with one huge difference: you're on the clock!
+There's a constantly running timer, and you've gotta try and get as far as you can before it hits 0.
+When it does (or if you flub the normal way), you'll get caned off the stage and it's game over.

+For every round you successfully complete, you'll earn some additional time on the timer to keep you afloat.
+See how far you can go in this time-based sprint!

+## Multi Mode

+Multi Mode is a variant of Arcade Mode, adjusted to best optimize pass and *"play"* local multiplayer with 2 people.

+Multi Mode plays similarly to Arcade Mode.
+However, two players take turns completing acts, back and forth.
+Each player will get an attempt at the same line before the play progresses.
+The player who doesn't get caned off-stage is the winner!

+> ⚠️ *Scores are not saved or submitted to any on-line leaderboards in Multi Mode.*

 # Difficulties

 ## Easy

-Easy is the default difficulty in the game, and is unlocked from the start.
+Easy is the default difficulty, and is unlocked from the start.

 In Easy difficulty...

 - You have as much time as you want to review your line before heading on-stage.
-- Lines are preserved between rounds — one new input is added onto the end in each new round.
+- Lines are preserved between acts — one new input is added onto the end in each new act.
-- When you reach a line length of 24, the game will keep going.
-You'll be presented with a new line of 4 inputs in the next round, and the game will continue from there.
+- When you reach a line length of 24, the show will keep going.
+You'll be presented with a new line of 4 inputs in the next act, and the play will continue from there.
 - If you wait around for too long†, you'll receive a hint from the director, standing off frame-right.
-There's an unlimited number of hints you can use. *(Hints are only allowed in Arcade Mode and Multi Mode.)*
+There's an unlimited number of hints you can use. *(Hints are not enabled in One-Shot Mode.)*
+- In Timed Mode, you start with 60 seconds on the clock.
+Every successful act gives you an additional 20 seconds.

 > 💡 †*You'll only receive a hint if you've just completed a successful input.*

 ## Hard

-> 💡 *This difficulty is only unlocked after reaching a score of 24 in Arcade Mode.*
+> 💡 *This difficulty is only unlocked after reaching a score of 21 or greater in Arcade Mode.*

 If you manage to complete an entire page of lines without flubbing it majorly, you've proven that you're the ultimate back-up actor!
 It's time for an extreme challenge.
 Relative to Easy, Hard difficulty features a lot of changes to punch up the challenge.

 In Hard difficulty...

 - You only have a limited amount of time to review your lines.
-This timer starts at 10 seconds, but increases by +10 seconds for every 10 points on your score, up to a maximum of 30 seconds.
+This timer starts at 10 seconds, but increases by +10 seconds for every 10 points on your score, up to a maximum of 30 seconds. *(You won't see this when playing in Timed Mode, though — the whole game's timed then!)*
-- On top of the line's length increasing by one input, the entire line is randomized and re-generated in each round.
+- On top of the line's length increasing by one input, the entire line is randomized and re-generated in each act.
-- When you reach a line length of 24, the game will keep going.
-You'll be presented with an entirely randomized page of 24 inputs for every round afterwards.
+- When you reach a line length of 24, the show will keep going.
+You'll be presented with an entirely randomized page of 24 inputs for every act afterwards.
 - If you wait around for too long, you'll get heckled from a particularly rude member of the audience.
-This counts as a Miss on your score.† *(Heckles will only happen in Arcade Mode and Multi Mode.)*
+This counts as a Miss on your score.† *(Heckles are not enabled in One-Shot Mode.)*
+- In Timed Mode, you start with 45 seconds on the clock.
+Every successful act gives you an additional 15 seconds.

 > 💡 †*You'll only receive a heckle if you've just completed a successful input.
 You also won't be heckled if you're only one Miss away from losing.*